 A student may be detained for a serious breach of discipline when suspension is felt to be inappropriate.
-This detention would typically last from 9am until 9pm with students allowed to leave the detention room only for toilet breaks and meals.
-This internal suspension could last for a period of up to 5 days, but is normally a weekend.
+This detention would typically last from 9am until 9pm (boarding student) with students allowed to leave the detention room only for toilet breaks and meals.
+This internal suspension could last for a period of up to 5 days.
+Boarding students will also be given a gating report which should be signed on the hour every hour by a member of staff (during the evening).
+Day students internal suspension would typically last from 9am until 5pm with students allowed to leave the detention room only for toilet breaks and meals.